carbon-design-system/carbon-components-vue/packages/core/src/components/cv-tag/cv-tag-notes.md

 - label (required)
   string content value

+- size: 'sm' or default

 ### kind === 'filter'

-A special kind which includes a clickable x which raieses a 'remove' event'
+A special kind which includes a clickable x which raises a 'remove' event'

 - clearAriaLabel: { type: String, default: 'Clear filter' },